 Senior Fellow (Melbourne Law Masters)

-Hassan Qaqaya joined the United Nations Conference in Trade and Development in 1981 and was the head of the Competition and Consumer Policies Branch from 2006 to 2015.
-He specialises in competition and consumer policy, financial regulation, international trade, and anti-dumping.
-In these areas, he has advised governments, public and private entities, and young competition and consumer agencies in over sixty developing countries and economies in transition.
-In various capacities he has been involved in teaching in this field and has contributed to forty UN reports and studies.
-He established the UNCTAD Research Partnership Platform which brings together research institutions, universities, competition authorities, business and civil society and provides a platform for joint research and other activities with UNCTAD.
-Hassan holds a Master of Laws in International Law from the University of Lausanne and MSC in economics from the London School of Economics.
-He has been travelling the world for the last 20 years, assisting numerous countries in drafting competition laws and application guidelines, and organising capacity building workshops.
+Hassan Qaqaya joined the United Nations Conference in Trade and Development (UNCTAD) in 1981 and was the head of the Competition and Consumer Policies Branch from 2006 to 2015.
+He specialises in competition and consumer policy, financial regulation, international trade and anti-dumping.
+In these areas, he has advised governments, public and private entities, and young competition and consumer agencies in more than 60 developing countries and economies in transition.
+In various capacities, he has been involved in teaching in this field and has contributed to 40 UN reports and studies.
+He established the UNCTAD Research Partnership Platform, which brings together research institutions, universities, competition authorities, business and civil society, and provides a platform for joint research and other activities with UNCTAD.
+Hassan holds a Master of Laws in International Law from the University of Lausanne and a MSc in economics from the London School of Economics.
+He has been travelling the world for the past 20 years, assisting numerous countries in drafting competition laws and application guidelines, and organising capacity-building workshops.
 He is a Senior Fellow in the Melbourne Law Masters and contributes to the MLM online Global Competition and Consumer Law program.